Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 They're terrified.

-Are you loved for who you are, or are you loved for the comfort and familiarity that you bring to people?
+Are you loved for who you are or are you loved for the comfort and familiarity that you bring to people?

-And the comfort and familiar familiarity that you bring to the propagandized is always at the expense of your true self, your authentic self, your honest, curious individual self.
+And the comfort and familiarity that you bring to the propagandized is always at the expense of your true self, your authentic self, your honest, curious individual self.

 And so people get trapped in this horrible paradox, which is I get comfort and connection with people by not being who I am, but I really, really want to be loved.